 To a large mixing bowl, add your eggs and beat them till they're fluffy.
-Then, add in your brown sugar, cornstarch, and pumpkin pie spice and whisk them together.
+Then, add in your brown sugar, cornstarch, pumpkin pie spice and salt and whisk them together.
 Add your vanilla and pumpkin puree and whisk them in.
 Slowly whisk your coconut milk in.
 Pour the filling into your pie shell.

 Bake in the oven for 15 minutes, then lower the temperature to 350 and bake for another 40-50 minutes.
 Gently insert a knife into the pie and remove it, to see if the filling has set.
 There should be no (or little) residue on the knife.